Beaches of Puerto Lopez sunset, Ecuador

 Agua Blanca-museum, Ecuador

-At another museum we learned more about the early culture of Ecuador, about the pottery and other relics.
-We saw samples of local snakes in a jar (I thought they were cool) and we walked out along the trails for more history from Norby and a guide from the museum.
+At another fascinating museum, we delved deeper into the early culture of Ecuador, examining intricate pottery and other ancient relics.
+We even saw samples of local snakes preserved in jars, which I personally found quite cool!
+Afterward, we ventured out along the trails, absorbing more historical insights from both Norby and a knowledgeable guide from the museum.

-Our next destination was Puerto Lopez where we would stay the night.
-We stopped on the way into town at a seaside restaurant for a late lunch and did a little shopping along the beachside streets.
-This was the mixed seafood stir fry with fresh local avocado I had…it was really, really good and only 12$!
+Our next destination was Puerto López, where we planned to stay the night.
+On our way into town, we pulled over at a charming seaside restaurant for a late lunch.
+Afterward, we enjoyed a bit of shopping along the lively beachside streets.
+I indulged in a mixed seafood stir-fry with fresh local avocado, it was absolutely delicious and cost only $12!

 Students shopping, mixed seafood stir fry with plantains.

-The Cabañas Playa Sur hotel where we checked into our rooms that evening was really cool.
-The rooms were more like huts, they had nice tiled bathrooms and were clean with the typical Ecuador construction of bamboo and palm-leaf thatch roof.
-In mine there was a screen in the upper section and an oscillating fan.
-The back part of the property had several hammocks available for the guest to lounge in and the path to the front led directly to the beach….a Gilligan Island of sorts!
+That evening, we checked into our rooms at the Cabañas Playa Sur hotel, which was incredibly cool.
+The accommodations felt more like charming huts, each featuring clean, nicely tiled bathrooms and the typical Ecuadorian construction of bamboo and palm-leaf thatch roofs.
+My room even had a screen in the upper section and an oscillating fan, offering a touch of comfort.
+The back of the property boasted several hammocks for guests to lounge in, and a direct path from the front led straight to the beach—it truly felt like our own little “Gilligan’s Island!”

 Cabañas Playa Sur hotel in the beach town of Puerto Lopez, Ecuador

-The guys, Eric and Jason, seemed excited about this new place and went out for a swim with some of the other students before sunset.
-It was the first down time we had found since the beginning of the trip…but only lasted about an hour because we needed to get out on the beach for the sunset to shoot.
+The guys, Eric and Jason, seemed thrilled with our new surroundings and headed out for a swim with some of the other students before sunset.
+This was truly the first bit of downtime we’d had since the trip began.
+However, it only lasted about an hour, as we quickly needed to get back out on the beach to capture the stunning sunset.

 CabañasPlayaSurHotel